Introduction

 - ( h ) is the height of the bucket

-- Measure Dimensions: Measure the internal radius (half of the diameter) and height of your 5-gallon bucket.
+- Measure Dimensions: Determine the internal radius (half of the diameter) and the height of your 5-gallon bucket.

-- Apply Formula: Substitute these measurements into the formula to find out how much concrete you’ll need.
+- Apply Formula: Insert these measurements into the formula to calculate the concrete volume required.

-For instance, if your bucket has an internal radius of 6 inches and an internal height of 14 inches:
+For example, if your bucket has an internal radius of 6 inches and an internal height of 14 inches:

 Volume Calculation: